Pints, Pounds, & Pâté

 Make sure know you which trains/buses you will need, and write them down/type them into your phone in case you can't connect to WiFi.

 Some locales will give you a discount for taking a car-free journey!
-Check out Good Journey and see if the places you'll be visiting participate!
+Check out Good Journey and see if the places you'll be visiting participate in their car-free promotions.

 England Scotland Train Travel